 Unaccompanied Personal Effects (UPE) refers to the personal belongings and essential items expeditioners consign as cargo for transport to Antarctic and sub-Antarctic stations.
 UPE differs to expeditioners’ Accompanied Personal Effects (APE), which is carried with them as carry-on baggage, cabin baggage or checked baggage on their voyage or flight.

-It is important to note that UPE might not always travel on the same transport as expeditioners; depending on the flight and shipping schedule, UPE may be sent separately on a resupply voyage or cargo flight.
-Due to this possibility, expeditioners are advised to carry necessary items, such as spare clothing, toiletries and medications, in their carry-on baggage to get them through until their UPE arrives on station.
+It is important to note that UPE might not always travel on the same transport as expeditioners.
+Depending on the flight and shipping schedule, UPE may be sent separately on a resupply voyage or cargo flight.
+Due to this possibility, expeditioners are advised to carry necessary items, such as spare clothing, toiletries and medications, with them in their APE to ensure they are not without these items while waiting for their UPE to arrive on station.

 Personal effects allowances

-The amount of cargo that expeditioners can take to station varies by the length of their stay on station and may also be constrained by the transport options in a given season.
-The below information relates to the typical allowances; however, these may vary between seasons or may require splitting between transports.
-Expeditioners will receive specific information prior to their deployment.
-These allowances are in place for both southbound and northbound transports.
+The amount of personal effects that expeditioners can take to station depends on the duration of their stay and transport availability in a given season.
+The details below reflect typical allowances, but these may vary depending on specific season operations.
+In some cases cargo space may be limited and consignments may need to be split across multiple transports.
+Expeditioners will be provided with specific information before deployment.
+These allowances apply to both southbound and northbound transports.

 Accompanied Personal Effects allowances vary per transport type, expeditioners will receive information ahead of their departure which will include specific limits and allowances for their transport.

-If you are a summering expeditioner, you will typically have an allowance of 50kg for your UPE.
-However, please be aware that this allowance can vary depending on the length of your stay and the transport options available during a given season.
+Summering expeditioners typically have an allowance of 50kg for UPE.
+This allowance can vary depending on the length of stay and transport options available for the season.

 Delivery to the AAD